 1. Enron is a corporation duly incorporated, validly existing and in good standing under the laws of the State of Oregon.

 2. The execution, delivery and performance by Enron of the Guaranty is within its corporate powers.
-The Guaranty has been duly authorized by all necessary corporate action of Enron, and have been duly executed and delivered by Enron.
+The Guaranty has been duly authorized by all necessary corporate action of Enron, and has been duly executed and delivered by Enron.

 The opinions set forth above are subject in all respects to the following qualifications: